Protecting you and your information

 Your rights of access to your information

 You or someone lawfully acting on your behalf is legally entitled, to inspect or request a copy of information an organisation holds about you.
-There may be an administration charge for this, but this will be confirmed with you before hand.

 If you wish to see information about you then please ask the doctor, nurse or healthcare professional looking after you.
 An appointment may be made for a member of medical staff to explain any part of the record with you.